 American composer IAN KROUSE is recognized internationally as one of the leading composers of classical guitar music still working today, though throughout his career he has written for nearly every ensemble and in nearly every genre, including opera.
 In addition to hundreds of performances annually by guitarists and guitar quartets all around the world, his works are performed and recorded each season by major artists and ensembles such as the Chicago Symphony Orchestra, the Ukrainian Radio & Television Orchestra, the Philharmonic Orchestras of Cairo, Armenia, and New Zealand, the Mexico City and Pasadena Chamber Orchestras, the Aureole Trio, Dinosaur Annex, 20th Century Consort, Remix, Debussy Trio, Pacific Serenades, Dilijan Ensemble, May Festival Choir, and Los Angeles Chamber Singers.

-Though some have described his music as “universalism” or “totalism”, American composer Richard Danielpour has drawn a comparison between Krouse’s music and that of the great Hungarian composer, Béla Bartok, in that both composers rely heavily upon folk, popular, and world music influences.
-Though certainly true in Krouse’s case, many of his works also draw much from Renaissance, Baroque, and Medieval music.
+Though some have described his music as “universalism” or “totalism”, the eminent American composer Richard Danielpour has drawn a comparison between Krouse’s music and that of the great Hungarian composer, Bela Bartok, in that both composers rely heavily upon folk, popular, and world music influences.
+Though certainly true in Krouse’s case, many of his works also draw much from Renaissance, Baroque and Medieval music.

-Without a doubt, his most important work is the groundbreaking Armenian Requiem, Op.
-66, scored for four vocal soloists, string quartet, organ, Armenian instruments, children’s chorus, choir, and orchestra, which received its premiere to general acclaim in April 2015, at UCLA’s Royce Hall.
+His most important work is the epic Armenian Requiem, Op.
+66, scored for four vocal soloists, string quartet, organ, Armenian instruments, children’s chorus, choir, and orchestra, which received its premiere to general acclaim in April, 2015, at UCLA’s Royce Hall.
 Commissioned by the Lark Musical Society to commemorate the 100th year anniversary of the Armenian Genocide, the Armenian Requiem is the first ever large-scale concert setting of the traditional Armenian requiem liturgy.
-The much anticipated debut recording of the work will be released in March 2019 on Naxos to considerable acclaim: “Ian Krouse's Armenian Requiem...a powerful case for redemption through music...is a timeless and timely pan-religious call to fight against oppression, not with arms and violence, but with immortal song.”
+The debut recording of the work was released in March, 2019 on Naxos to considerable acclaim: “Ian Krouse's Armenian Requiem...a powerful case for redemption through music...is a timeless and timely pan-religious call to fight against oppression, not with arms and violence, but with immortal song.”
 (Gramophone, 2019) “This is a stunning work....proof that there still are composers who can summon the heights and depths of humanity in their music.”
 (American Record Guide, 2019).